Altova FlowForce Server 2025 Advanced Edition

 Step 3: Configure the job as a Web service

-Select the Make this job available via HTTP check box and type HelloWorldJob as the name of the service.
-For more information, see Jobs as Web Services.
+To configure the job as a Web service, select the Make this job available via HTTP check box and type HelloWorldJob as the name of the service.
+For more information about Web services, see Jobs as Web Services.

 Step 4: Select a credential